-- Has a relaxing bedtime routine.
+- Have a relaxing bedtime routine.

-- Falls asleep in their own bed.
+- Fall asleep in your bed.

-- Avoids caffeine.
+- · Avoid caffeine.

-- Limits screen time before bed.
+- · Limit screen time before bed.

-- Is active every day.
+- Be active every day.

 - Napping during the day can make sleeping at night difficult.
-If your child want to nap, keep it short (less than 30 minutes) and not close to sleep time.
+If you want to nap, keep it short (less than 30 minutes) and not close to sleep time.

-- 6 Get moving!